vernuntii/vernuntii/README.md

 <!-- omit in toc -->
 ### Drawback

-One drawback of being adaptive is that the latest or next version is not deterministic when you would remove all tags, but to be fair: I am not aware of one versioning tool that gurantees full deterministic in calculating the next version in case you remove all tags.
+One drawback of being adaptive is that the latest or next version is not deterministic when you would remove all tags, but to be fair: I am not aware of any versioning tool that gurantees full determinism in calculating the next version in case you remove all tags.

 ## Vernuntii installers